 11th Annual Conference of the American Society of Health Economists (ASHEcon) - June 26-29, 2022

 The American Society of Health Economists (ASHEcon) is a professional organization dedicated to promoting excellence in health economics research in the United States.
 ASHEcon has an Early Career Professionals Mentoring Session and PhD Student Mentoring Session.
 Held at the location of the ASHEcon Annual Meeting.

 DENeB PhD Workshop - Due to COVID, no in-person activities.
 Virtual events/workshops vary.

 These workshops provide doctoral students with the opportunity to share their ongoing work and receive critical feedback.
 Held in various locations in Germany.

-University of California - President's Postdoctoral Fellowship Program - November 1, 2019
+University of California - President's Postdoctoral Fellowship Program - Applications due on November 1

 The University of California President’s Postdoctoral Fellowship Program was established in 1984 to encourage outstanding women and minority Ph.D. recipients to pursue academic careers at the University of California.
 The current program offers postdoctoral research fellowships and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to the diversity and equal opportunity at the University of California.

 Summer Economics Fellows Program - Summer; applications due in February